ABSTRACT

 Elevation:

 Elevation is a factor in determining flood danger.
 Because lower elevated areas have a higher river discharge and flood more quickly from high water flows, they generally have a higher probability of experiencing floods than higher elevated areas (Hong et al. 2018a, b; Lee and Rezaie, 2022; Zzaman et al. 2021).The altitude of the area ranges from 316 to -33 therefore most of the area near in the present study is low lying area.
-Hence in accordance with elevation(one of the criteria for the study) the present study area will be high possible zone for flood.
+Hence in accordance with elevation(one of the criteria for the study) the present study area will be a high possible zone for flood.

 Elevation Map